 Artwork

-Everchanging and evolving, my art has been exhibited in sole and group exhibitions and collected internationally.
+Ever-changing and evolving, my practice spans digital and traditional media.
+My work has been exhibited in solo and group exhibitions and is held in private collections internationally.

 Methods and Materials

-The food illustrations (right) were a combination of coloured inks and pencils and were created to illustrate a family recipe book.
+The food illustrations shown here were created using coloured inks and pencils for a family recipe book, combining observational drawing with personal narrative.

 Pastel Drawings